rschloss123/deeprl_nanodegree_project1_navigation/README.md

 # Installation

-To set up an Anaconda environment to run this code, you can follow the instructions included [here](https://github.com/udacity/deep-reinforcement-learning#dependencies)
+- To set up an Anaconda environment to run this code, you can follow the instructions included [here](https://github.com/udacity/deep-reinforcement-learning#dependencies).

-- Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
 These instructions include:

   - Creating a new environment
   - Installing OpenAI gym